The GardenDespatches from The Satyrs’ Forest

 An old map displaying the former lines of the Blyth and Tyne Railway, along the coast of southern Northumberland

 That's how, a year later, the last passenger trains ran along 5,000 miles of railway across England, Scotland, and Wales, including those connecting the mining heartland of industrial Northumberland.
 The Tyne and Wear Metro, opened in 1980, allowed some of these lines to reopen in Newcastle’s suburbs and (relatively) affluent coastal communities.
-But just a few miles north, the former Blyth and Tyne Railway has lain dormant ever since the axe fell
+But just a few miles north, the former Blyth and Tyne Railway has lain dormant ever since the axe fell… until now.

 In recent years, the stars have aligned, and both the county council and Westminster have agreed to reopen the line, finally bringing these proud towns back together.
 The Blyth and Tyne Railway, now rechristened by the more attractive name of the Northumberland Line, is set to reopen by 2024.
 To celebrate this historic moment, i thought i’d see what has become of the stations and towns that were.
 I’ve identified fourteen stations, past, present, and future, along the line, and i’ll be walking between each of them in turn, seeing what stories they tell.
 The list includes: